oktadev/okta-blog/_source/_posts/2022-03-30-java-regex.md

 ---
 layout: blog_post
-title: "A Quick Guide to Java Regular Expressions"
+title: "A Quick Guide to Regular Expressions in Java"
 author: karl-hughes
 by: contractor
 communities: [java]